 Some of the steps we can take to survive when food is scarce include being disciplined and frugal now – by living simply – which is often more healthy too.
 Many people for their own enjoyment as well as economics can have at least a small vegetable garden to supplement the produce purchased.

 The nation of Israel, because they had abandoned God was not interested in hearing from the Lord, especially the prophecies announcing pending judgment (Amos 8:2).
 God stated He would send a famine of hearing the Word of God (Amos 8:11,12).
 This occurred when the Assyrians took them into captivity around 720 BC resulting in there being no words of prophecy, preaching of the word or explaining of the Scriptures.

-insights during my personal devotions?
-Am I desperate to receive (and act on) a Word from God that will impact my life?
-Remember Jesus said the Holy Spirit will guide us into all truth so be intentional in your efforts and expectant to receive (Jn 16:13).
+from God that will impact my life?
+Remember Jesus said the Holy Spirit will guide us into all truth so be intentional in your efforts and be expectant to receive (Jn 16:13).